0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

     ````

 #### Using ABI codegen for RPC
+Calling actions in a contract requires byte streams serialized according to the [RPC binary format](https://partisiablockchain.gitlab.io/documentation/smart-contracts/smart-contract-binary-formats.html#rpc-binary-format).

-In the deployment call, the RPC is serialized using code generated with the ABI for the contract.
+In the deployment call, the RPC is serialized using code generated from the ABI of the contract.
 This can either be
 generated
 with [ABI client](https://partisiablockchain.gitlab.io/documentation/smart-contracts/smart-conract-tools-overview.html#the-abi-codegen-tool-abi-codegen),
 or using
 the [Maven plugin](https://gitlab.com/partisiablockchain/language/abi/abi-client/-/tree/main/maven-plugin?ref_type=heads).

 The generated code provides methods for serializing the RPC for all actions in the contract.
+The generated code
-It also provides a
-state deserialization method, which deserializes a state given in bytes, to a record object, which can be used to assert
+also provides a state deserialization method.
+The generated code deserializes a state given in bytes,
-on state in a test.
+to a record object, which can be used to assert on the state of a contract in a test.
 An example of the state serialization is in the second test.

 ???+ State deserialization